 KwaZulu Natal and the northern coast

-Safari options in KwaZulu Natal range from self-drive options in Hluhluwe-iMfolozi Park, which is one of the most successful sites in South Africa for rhino conservation, to luxury private reserves including Phinda.
-Whilst not offering the same scale as the Kruger, the convenience of a safari in KwaZulu Natal when combining it with the coast, Drakensberg and Battlefields make it a popular destination.
+For those looking for a safari experience, KwaZulu-Natal has a handful of game reserves close to the Indian Ocean coast.
+The options range from self-drive in Hluhluwe-Imfolozi Park, which is one of the most successful sites in South Africa for rhino conservation, to luxury private reserves including Phinda and Thanda.
+While there is not the vast scale of the Kruger here, the convenience of a safari when combined with the coast, Drakensberg Mountains and battlefield tours, makes it a popular safari destination.

 If you’re looking for a slower pace and a chance to really unwind, the coast here is magnificent, with the warmest waters in South Africa.
 For those looking for a beach experience, we’d suggest Durban, but for getting off the beaten track, head north to the Elephant Coast, where you’ll find barefoot luxury, along with endless miles of unspoiled beaches.
 This stretch of coastline incorporates the UNESCO-protected iSimangaliso Wetland Park.
 Thick forests, serene lakes and boggy swamps make this a utopia for bird watchers and you can expect to see pelican, flamingo, lemon-breasted canary and pink-throated twinspot.
 The marine life is just as exciting, with plenty of sightings of dolphin, whale and turtle.